 One positive response was concerning program maintenance.
 A weakness was that we don’t have resources to expand, so the only option is to do more work with fewer resources.

 Adalian issued an apology to Sue Walsh and Jim Klein and explained that the idea of a faculty survey grew out of a committee recommendation.
-He asked a committee member to develop a survey so if the Provost Office approved the recommendation it could be forwarded without having to call another meeting.
+He asked a committee member to develop a survey so if the Provost Office approved the recommendation, it could be forwarded without having to call another meeting.
 The survey was launched prematurely, and all this happened during SOAR, which made it difficult for him to deal with.

 The committee described the differences between program maintenance and program growth and the importance of both to further develop programs.